-Global aerospace and defence (A&D) merger and acquisition (M&A) value reached a record level in 2011, according to Mission control, a quarterly analysis of M&A activity in the global A&D sector
+Global aerospace, defence & security (AD&S) merger and acquisition (M&A) value reached a record level in 2011, according to Mission control, a quarterly analysis of M&A activity in the global AD&S sector

 While we may not see the record for the largest deal in sector history broken for some time, the weight of evidence suggests that 2012 will be another robust year.

 According to PwC, high production rate ramp-up may be needed across much of the aerospace, defence and security sector in 2012 and beyond.
 A new generation of commercial aircraft, as well as the ramp-up of select military programmes, could put pressure on the supply chain, leaving programmes vulnerable to supply chain delays and failures.